prestonvitosh/O2-Spring26/README.md

-# InspirEd -- Medical education app
+# InspirEd: A medical education app

 ## Group A CS 4273 Spring 2026